Skip to content

 • Irrelevant or unnatural anchor text

-• Links from websites that are not indexed by Google
+• Links from websites that Google does not index

 • Links from sites associated with illegal or unethical activities